Squamous Cell Carcinoma

 Pedal Osteitis in Horses

 Last Updated on March 29, 2022 by Allison Price A radiographic finding of distal phalanx demineralization, pedal osteitis, is commonly seen with widening vascular channels.
-This is best seen on a 65deg dorsopalmar radiographic image.
-The term is often used to refer to changes in the dorsal (toes) solar margin.
-However, bone resorption can also be … Read more
+This is best seen on … Read more

 Suspensory Desmitis in Horses